Your Cart is Empty

 8. See Your Eye Doctor

-As stated above, a stye is an active infection that should be looked at.
+As stated above, this is an active infection that should be looked at by a medical professional.
 You may need an antibiotic, especially if the above options are not working for you.
-It is always best to get a professional opinion on what to do for your stye.
+It is always best to get a professional opinion on what to do for your eyelid bump.

 We, Eye Love, LLC, are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 MediViz and Heyedrate branded products are made by our company, Eye Love, but we truly believe that our products are the best on the market!
 It is important to know that our products are not intended to diagnose, treat, cure, or prevent any disease.